geoserver/geoserver.github.io/_posts/2023-02-20-ogc-filter-injection.md

 * [GeoServer 2.22.2]({% post_url 2023-02-20-geoserver-2-22-2-released %}) stable release
 * [GeoServer 2.21.4]({% post_url 2023-02-20-geoserver-2-21-4-released %}) maintenance

 If you wish to volunteer to backport these fixes to an GeoServer series and make a release  co-ordinate on the [developers list](https:/devel/).
-If you are not in a position to collaborate reach out to a[commercial support provider](https:/support) to act on your behalf.
+If you are not in a position to collaborate reach out to a [commercial support provider](https:/support) to act on your behalf.

 Thanks to [Steve Ikeoka](https://github.com/sikeoka) for responsibly reporting and fixing these issues.
 Thanks to Jody Garnett (GeoCat) for the stable and maintenance releases. <!-- Thanks to Andrea Amie (GeoSolutions) for back porting this fix to prior versions of the GeoTools library. -->